Anduin2017/AnduinOS-Docs/Skills/Developing/Build-Your-Own-Kernel.md

 tar -zxvf linux-6.13-rc4.tar.gz
 ```

+!!! warning "This might not be the latest version of the Kernel!"

 ### Option 2: Clone the Kernel source code from the Git repository

 You can also clone the Kernel source code from the Git repository.